pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 ## What does IBAN mean ?

-The IBAN (International Bank Account Number) is the unique identifier of the User Account.
+The IBAN (International Bank Account Number) is the unique identifier of an User Account.
 The IBAN uniquely identifies an individual account, at a specific financial institution, in a particular country.
 IBAN is the ISO 13616 international standard for numbering bank accounts.
 Many information on IBAN from European Central Bank can be found here :